kekscom/osmbuildings/README.md

 ## Important

-The whole library consists of client JavaScript files, a server side PHP script and a MySQL database.
+The whole library consists of client JavaScript files, a server side PHP script and a MySQL or PostGis database.
-Everything should be handled as alpha state.
-All components are likely to change extensively.
+Everything should be seen as alpha state, all components are likely to change extensively.

-Bottleneck is data availability.
+Bottleneck at the moment is data availability.
 I can't process and host a whole OSM planet file.
 Actually I'm looking for a partner to provide a data service to you.